rwarbelow/kwk-level-1-week-1-lectures/009_iteration_with_arrays.md

 end
 ```

-What we are doing above, (iterating over every element, one after the other), is such a common operation that most modern languages have incorporated a built in away of doing just that!
+What we are doing above, (iterating over every element, one after the other), is such a common operation that most modern languages have incorporated a built in way of doing just that!
 Ruby arrays provide us with the `.each` method which allows us to run some code for every element _and_ it abstracts the unnecessary repetitive use of an index counter to the background.
-The real advantage here is that we can express ourselves quicker while writing less 'boiler plate' code.
+The real advantage here is that we can express ourselves quicker while writing less 'boilerplate' code.

 ## `array.each`

 As an example, let's imagine we are the lead programmer in charge of adding features to the Amazon 'cart'.
-One of the variables we have access to is an array of prices that gets `.push(new_item_price)`, performed on it whenever a user selects a new item.
+One of the variables we have access to is an array of prices that gets `.push(new_item_price)` performed on it whenever a user selects a new item.
 Our array could look like the following:

 ```Ruby
 cart_item_prices = [12.43, 19.99, 3.49, 75.00]